Top women's rights group probes claims of racism by staff

 President Katja Iversen, who has previously worked at the United Nations, said she would go on leave until the investigation was complete.

-Iversen acted after staff and activists on its prestigious Young Leaders programme spoke out in support of black former employees who said they had met with discrimination.
+Iversen acted after staff and activists on its prestigious Young Leaders program spoke out in support of black former employees who said they had met with discrimination.

 “In my discussions with staff, it’s clear that the problems still run deep,” Iversen said in a statement on Tuesday.